0xDBFB7/ionprinter/documents/log/construction.md

 Printed out a 122mm bolt circle, disassembled everything, drilled three holes into the table, and re-assembled everything.
 The pump is now very rigidly affixed via the M6 bolt pattern on the bottom.

 Planning on swapping out the buna-n gaskets for viton.
 Very expensive, but whatever.

+Planning on using a few CER-4 standoffs from digikey for the bowtie.
+These are made of STEATITE C220, with a maximum temperature of 1700c.